Sure Dividend

 Final Thoughts

-We see a difficult road ahead for Itaú Unibanco.
-With low projected earnings growth under normalized conditions and a diminutive dividend yield, we don’t view this stock as attractive.
+We 5% annual earnings growth ahead for Itaú Unibanco.
+With 5% projected earnings growth under normalized conditions and a nearly-7% dividend yield, we think the stock could be attractive for investors that can handle the risk.

 Don’t miss the resources below for more monthly dividend stock investing research.